zryska/Edge-Data-Store-Docs/Beta2/SDS/Searching.md

 \* Operator
 -------------------

-For searching on Metadata values the ``'*'`` character is again used as a wildcard to specify an incomplete string.
-Additionally, this wildcard character can be used with the Metadata key as well.
-This is not supported for any other "fields", so by including a wildcard in a field
-(defined as a value to the immediate left of a ``':'`` operator) the query will only be valid against Stream Metadata.
+For searching on Metadata values, the ``'*'`` character is again used as a wildcard to specify an incomplete string.
+Additionally, you can use this wildcard character with the Metadata key as well.
+This is not supported for any other "fields".
+By including a wildcard in a field (defined as a value to the immediate left of a ``':'`` operator), the query will only be valid against Stream Metadata.

 **QueryString**     | **Streams returned**
 ------------------  | ----------------------------------------